risehi/erd-ecommerce/README.md

-***The documentation for this ERD diagram is in early stagest of develoipment, pelase check again later.***
+***The documentation for this ERD diagram is in early stagest of writing, pelase check again later.***

 #### site_user